Sheaves of Higher Categories on Generalised Spaces: Applications in geometry and field theory

 \subsubsection{Background on presentations of topological quantum field theories}

 We briefly recall some well-known background on TQFTs, highlighting only those technical details which are relevant to this paper.
+TQFTs were introduced in~\cite{Atiyah:TQFTs, Segal1987}; for some modern introductions, we refer the reader to~\cite{Kock:2D-TFTs, Safronov:TQFT_Notes}.
 The formulation of $d$-dimensional TQFTs rests on the $d$-dimensional cobordism category $\sfBord_d$.
 Its objects are $(d{-}1)$-dimensional closed, oriented manifolds.
 Its morphisms are diffeomorphism classes of $d$-dimensional oriented cobordisms between these.
 Composition is given by gluing bordisms along the mutual boundary.
 The category $\sfBord_d$ is symmetric monoidal under disjoint union of manifolds.
 If $\sfT$ is a symmetric monoidal category, a $d$-dimensional $\sfT$-valued TQFT is a symmetric monoidal functor $\sfZ \colon \sfBord_d \to \sfT$.

 If $Y$ is an object in $\sfBord_d$, then any orientation-preserving diffeomorphism $f \colon Y \to Y$ induces a morphism $C_f \colon Y \to Y$ in $\sfBord_d$.
 Isotopic diffeomorphisms induce the same morphism.
 Via the TQFT functor $\sfZ$, the object $\sfZ(Y) \in \sfT$ thus carries an action of the mapping class group of $Y$.
 Let $c\Mfd^{or}_{d-1}$ denote the groupoid of closed oriented $(d{-}1)$-manifolds and their orientation-preserving diffeomorphisms.
 We let $c\Mfd^{or}_{d-1}/{\sim}$ denote the groupoid with the same objects, but with morphisms given by isotopy classes of diffeomorphisms.
 Observe that there are functors $c\Mfd^{or}_{d-1} \longrightarrow c\Mfd^{or}_{d-1}/{\sim} \longrightarrow \sfBord_d$.
 If $Y_0 \in c\Mfd^{or}_{d-1}$ and $\MCG(Y_0)$ is its mapping class group, let $Y_0 \dslash \MCG(Y_0)$ denote the associated action groupoid.
 The inclusion $Y_0 \dslash \MCG(Y_0) \hookrightarrow c\Mfd^{or}_{d-1} /{\sim}$ is an equivalence onto a connected component, and hence the inclusion